brianshumate/docker-couchbase-server/README.md

 You'll need to restart the Docker host after making the above changes.

-## Build & Run Image

-Now you can build and run Couchbase Server Docker image; be sure to replace `<yourname>` in the example shown below with your own unique identifier.

-Prepare home directory:
+Prior to building and running the image, you'll need to prepare a directory on the Docker host for mapping the Couchbase Server data directory if you wish to preserve your data through restarts of the image.

 ```
 mkdir -p /home/couchbase-server
 sudo chown 999:999 /home/couchbase-server
 ```

+## Build & Run Image

+Now you can build and run Couchbase Server Docker image; be sure to replace `<yourname>` in the example shown below with your own unique identifier.

-Build and run the image:
+Use a command like the following to build and run the image:

 ```
 exec sudo docker run -i -d -t -v /home/couchbase-server:/opt/couchbase/var \
 -p 11210:11210 -p 8091:8091 -p 8092:8092 <yourname>/couchbase-server